KNowledgeOnWebScale/dataflow-visualization/README.md

 If this switch is toggled, the nodes will be snapped to the grid.
 If this switch is not toggled, you can move the nodes more freely.

+#### Enter permalink input field

+If you have a link `https://knowledgeonwebscale.github.io/dataflow-visualization/#/customdata?...`, you can enter that link in the text input field.
+The configs encoded in that URL will be filled in into the editors, so you can edit and create a new permalink.

 ## License